 Can you Patent Software?

 The short answer is “Yes!”
 Software and software related inventions are patentable subject matter if properly claimed in your software patent application.
-According to the United States Patent and Trademark Office (USPTO), a software process refers to an act or series of steps your software executes.
-Thus, the patentability of your software related invention stems directly from how the patent application is drafted and how the process or method is described.
-To ensure your software is patent eligible subject matter, your software application must be directed to the process or method of execution of the software on a computer or mobile computing device and include all accompanying hardware or components where the software is implemented.
+According to the USPTO, a software process refers to an act or series of steps your software executes.
+Thus, the software patentability of your invention stems directly from how the patent application is drafted and how the process or method is described.
+Understanding the criteria for obtaining patents is crucial, as your software application must be directed to the process or method of execution of the software on a computer or mobile computing device and include all accompanying hardware or components where the software is implemented.

 Is it Difficult to Patent Software?

-However, working with a law firm that has experience in drafting software application is a sure way to ensure you application has the best chances of success.
+However, working with a law firm that has experience in drafting software applications helps ensure that your application has the best chances of success.

 How To Patent Software: A Step-By-Step Guide